Dean School Medicine and Health Science

 Specialist Licensure Information (Medical Practitioners & Dentist Board of Kenya)

-After successful completion of the MMED FM degree, each graduate must complete two years of supervised practice in a recognized institution to be eligible for specialist recognition as a Family Medicine consultant by the MPDB of Kenya.
+After successful completion of the MMED FM degree, each graduate must complete two years of supervised practice in a recognized institution to be eligible for special recognition as a Family Medicine consultant by the MPDB of Kenya.

 The University utilizesthe Four largest Church hospitals affiliated with Kabarak University: Tenwek Hospital, AIC Kijabe Mission Hospital, PCEA Chogoria Mission Hospital and AIC Litein Hospital, as teaching campuses for effective implementation of the part I program.